How the interplay of dormancy and selection affects the wave of advance of an advantageous gene: Introduction and main results

 where $w$ is a decreasing function with

 and this solution is unique up to translations.
-While wave-speeds above the `critical value' can be obtained by starting from initial conditions with suitable decay behaviour, the critical wave-speed $\sqrt{2}$ is realized in particular when starting in a Heaviside initial condition.
+While wave speeds above the `critical value' can be obtained by starting from initial conditions with suitable decay behaviour, the critical wave speed $\sqrt{2}$ is realized in particular when starting in a Heaviside initial condition.
 These (and much finer results) can be found in the classical works \cite{McK75}, \cite{B78}, \cite{B83}, \cite{LS87}, and the model has been extended in many directions, including coupled systems with multiple components, see e.g. \cite{F91}, \cite{C97}.

 Recently, the F-KPP equation has been extended to incorporate the biological concepts of {\em dormancy} and {\em seed banks}.
 Here, in addition to undergoing spatial dispersal and selective pressure, individuals may independently switch into a state of low metabolic activity.
 In this dormant state, individuals neither move nor reproduce.
 The dormant individuals of a population thus form a `seed bank' which buffers genetic diversity.
 In biology, such a type of dormancy is often regarded as a bet-hedging strategy against unfavourable environmental conditions.
-The corresponding trait is wide-spread among many taxa, including many microbial species, see e.g. \cite{LJ11} and \cite{LHWB21+} for overviews.
+The corresponding trait is widespread among many taxa, including many microbial species, see e.g. \cite{LJ11} and \cite{LHWB21+} for overviews.

 For spatial systems such as the F-KPP equation, a way to incorporate a seed bank comprised of dormant individuals is to introduce a second component to the system, which describes, for each spatial position, the relative frequency of the beneficial allele in the seed bank.
 Active and dormant components then interact via local two-way migration (`switching').
 This idea has been formalized in \cite{BHN19}, leading to the {\em coupled} two-type system